Is Pursuing Status Worth It?

 How to accumulate miles or points by flying

 As an example.
 I fly with Singapore Airlines when travelling to Europe or South East Asia.
 To obtain the highest status that will allow entry to their lounges and those of the Star Alliance of which Singapore Airlines is part of, one has to clock up 50,000 miles.
 This earns KrisFlyer Elite Gold with Singapore Airlines and an equivalent Gold with Star Alliance.
-On your way to Gold you gain Silver status at the mid way point; 25,000 miles, but Silver does not have enough perks worth sitting on.
+On your way to Gold you gain KrisFlyer Elite Silver status at the mid way point; 25,000 miles, but Silver does not have enough perks worth sitting on.
 The few are: complimentary Standard Seat selection, priority wait-listing, priority airport standby and some discounted or waived service fees.
 Probably the best is the 25% extra KrisFlyer miles that can be used on a future award ticket.
 All-in-all Silver status basically is only a stepping stone to Gold.

 Mileage can be earned by flying with Singapore Airlines, their partners and other carriers within the Star Alliance.
 Some of the more notable airlines in this alliance are: Lufthansa, United, Air Canada, Air New Zealand, ANA, Thai Airways, EVA Air and Air India.
 More info on status and airlines can be found on the Star Alliance website including the location of lounges.